uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 In fact, there is nothing special when you want to create your own hook.
 However, there are a few benefits when creating hooks with `use` signature at start:

-1. ESlinter will help check with the rules of hooks
+1. ESLint will help check with the rules of hooks
 2. Reuse stateful logic like our example
 3. There are open-source communities that create hooks for you, or you can create hooks for them (check out [awesome-react-hooks](https://github.com/glauberfc/awesome-react-hooks))
 4. Weird Flex but OK

 ## useReducer

 By using custom hooks, we can interact with React states in really creative ways.
-However, when we talk about states in functional components, `useState`

-or custom hooks using `useState` are not only ways you can interact with states.
+However, when we talk about states in functional components, `useState` is not the only way that you can interact with states.

 ### New Problem - Sign Up Form